A Generic Construction on Self-orthogonal Algebraic Geometric Codes and Its Applications: Introduction

 Self-orthogonal codes with respect to the Hermitian inner product play a crucial role in the construction of quantum codes (\cite{AK}, \cite{KKKS}).
-It has been extensively studied in recent years (\cite{GLLS}).
+They have been extensively studied in recent years (\cite{GLLS}).
 Notably, quantum MDS codes have been constructed using GRS codes, with the Hermitian construction proposed in \cite{AK} in recent years, such as \cite{JLLX}, \cite{LLGS}, \cite{WT}.

+Ashikhmin and Knill present the following Hermitian construction of quantum codes in \cite{AK}, which is useful for deriving quantum codes from classical codes.